- Introduction

 - What is your FICO or credit score at the time of mortgage application?

-Similarly, if a borrower is looking for a short term loan that represents a second mortgage on their existing property, or even a bridge loan between mortgages, again, a private lender would be able to offer immediate help and achieve these particular mortgage needs.
+Similarly, if a borrower is looking for a short-term loan that represents a second mortgage on their existing property or even a bridge loan between mortgages, again, a private lender would be able to offer immediate help and achieve these particular mortgage needs.

-Approval Criteria for Private Mortgage Lenders
+Approval Criteria for the Best Private Mortgage Lender

 So what criteria are private lenders looking for in particular when determining mortgage eligibility?
 The good news is that the approval process through a private lender, whether it be an individual private lender, private lending firm or Mortgage Investment Corporation (MIC) is much faster than through traditional lenders, and the criteria are broader and less restrictive.